Josip Broz Tito: Flight from Yugoslavia

 After the World Congress, Tito worked to promote the new Comintern line on Yugoslavia, which was that it would no longer work to break up the country and would instead defend the integrity of Yugoslavia against Nazism and Fascism.
 From a distance, Tito also worked to organise strikes at the shipyards at Kraljevica and the coal mines at Trbovlje near Ljubljana.
 He tried to convince the Comintern that it would be better if the party leadership were located inside Yugoslavia.
 A compromise was arrived at, where Tito and others would work inside the country, and Gorkić and the Politburo would continue to work from abroad.
 Gorkić and the Politburo relocated to Paris, while Tito began to travel between Moscow, Paris and Zagreb in 1936 and 1937, using false passports.
 In 1936, his father died.

 Tito returned to Moscow in August 1936, soon after the outbreak of the Spanish Civil War.
 At the time, the Great Purge was underway, and foreign communists like Tito and his Yugoslav compatriots were particularly vulnerable.
 Despite a laudatory report written by Tito about the veteran Yugoslav communist Filip Filipović, Filipović was arrested and shot by the Soviet secret police, the NKVD.
 However, before the Purge really began to erode the ranks of the Yugoslav communists in Moscow, Tito was sent back to Yugoslavia with a new mission, to recruit volunteers for the International Brigades being raised to fight on the Republican side in the Spanish Civil War.
 Travelling via Vienna, he reached the coastal port city of Split in December 1936.
-According to the Croatian historian Ivo Banac, the reason Tito was sent back to Yugoslavia by the Comintern was in order to purge the CPY.
-An initial attempt to send 500 volunteers to Spain by ship failed utterly, with nearly all the communist volunteers being arrested and imprisoned.
-Tito then travelled to Paris, where he arranged the travel of volunteers to France under the cover of attending the Paris Exhibition.
-Once in France, the volunteers simply crossed the Pyrenees to Spain.
-In all, he sent 1,192 men to fight in the war, but only 330 came from Yugoslavia, the rest being expatriates in France, Belgium, the U.S. and Canada.
-Less than half were communists, and the rest were social-democrats and anti-fascists of various hues.
-Of the total, 671 were killed in the fighting, and another 300 were wounded.
-Tito himself never went to Spain, despite later claims that he had.
-Between May and August 1937, Tito travelled several times between Paris and Zagreb, organising the movement of volunteers and creating a separate Communist Party of Croatia.
+According to the Croatian historian Ivo Banac, the reason the Comintern sent Tito back to Yugoslavia was to purge the CPY.
+An initial attempt to send 500 volunteers to Spain by ship failed, with nearly all the volunteers arrested and imprisoned.
+Tito then travelled to Paris, where he arranged the volunteers' travel to France under the cover of attending the Paris Exhibition.
+Once in France, the volunteers crossed the Pyrenees to Spain.
+In all, he sent 1,192 men to fight in the war, but only 330 came from Yugoslavia; the rest were expatriates in France, Belgium, the U.S. and Canada.
+Fewer than half were communists, and the rest were social-democrats and anti-fascists of various hues.
+Of the total, 671 were killed in the fighting, and 300 were wounded.
+Tito himself never went to Spain, despite speculation that he had.
+Between May and August 1937, he travelled several times between Paris and Zagreb, organising the movement of volunteers and creating a separate Communist Party of Croatia.
 The new party was inaugurated at a conference at Samobor on the outskirts of Zagreb on 1–2 August 1937.
+Tito played a crucial role in organizing the return of the Yugoslav volunteers from German concentration camps to Yugoslavia when the decision was made to mount an armed resistance in Yugoslavia, the 1941 Uprising in Serbia.